Pension sharing and the LSA and LSDBA

 - was in payment when the pension sharing order was made.

-- Application made before 6 April 2024 - the extra benefits were divided by the LTA at the time to calculate the enhancement factor.
-If the individual had any of the fixed protections or individual protections in place at that time, their protected LTA replaced the standard LTA in the calculation.
+The increase is called the pension credit factor.
+The factor is calculated by dividing the pension credit by the standard LTA for the tax year in which it was received.
+If the individual had any of the fixed protections or individual protections in place at that time, their protected LTA replaces the standard LTA in the calculation.

 The factor is rounded up to two decimal places.